raphaelsty/cherche/docs/rank/zero_shot.md

 >>> search = retriever + documents + ranker
 ```

-Elasticsearch returns the content of the documents by default and not just the identifiers, so
-there is no need to add the documents to the pipeline with Elasticsearch.
+Elasticsearch returns the content of the documents by default and not just the identifiers, so there is no need to add the documents to the pipeline with Elasticsearch.

 ## Quick start

-A pipeline consisting of a TfIdf with 30 first documents retrieved, followed by a mapping between
-identifiers and documents and finally a Zero shot classifier that keeps 5 first-order documents.
+Here, we create a pipeline made of a TfIdf with 30 first documents retrieved, followed by a mapping between identifiers and documents, and finally a zero-shot classifier that keeps five first-order documents.

 ```python
 >>> from cherche import retrieve, rank